 Dispelling misunderstandings around SSI (Part 1 of 2)

 Here are seven myths of SSI that I repeatedly hear and will address across two posts.
-Myths 1–3 were discussed here, myths 4–7 will be discussed in this post.
+Myths 1–3 will be discussed here, myths 4–7 here.

 - Self-sovereign means self-attested.